blockmean(cmd0::String="", arg1=nothing; kwargs...)

 G or save or outgrid or outfile : – save=file_name.grd

-Write one or more fields directly to grids on disk; no data is returned to the Julia REPL.
-If more than one fields are specified via fields then file_name must contain the format flag %s so that we can embed the field code in the file names.
+Write one or more fields directly to grids on disk or return them to the Julia REPL as grid objects.
+If more than one field is specified via fields then file_name must contain the format flag %s so that we can embed the field code in the file names.

 S or statistic : – statistic=:m|:n|:s|:w